 Changes to Post-vasectomy semen analysis from 1st September 2019

 Queen Elizabeth Hospital will no longer analyse semen samples for vasectomy success confirmation from the 1st September 2019.
 A referral form must be completed and sent to the appointment centre for the patient to be given an appointment to attend at Good Hope Hospital.
 All samples received into Pathology at Queen Elizabeth following this date will be rejected.
 Please contact the laboratory if you require any further information.

 Retrograde Examination Procedure

 Retrograde analysis is available at Good Hope Hospital.
 This will assess numbers of sperm and motility (if present).
 Morphology is not assessed as part of this examination.
-The test was assessed by UKAS for accreditation to ISO15189:2012 on 21/01/2020 and will be included as part of the scope of accreditation in the near future.
+The test was assessed by UKAS for accreditation to ISO15189:2012 on 21/01/2020 and is now included as an accredited test.